Can you believe the Disney World theme parks have officially reopened?

 While Disney World has not done the same as of yet, the wristbands after temperature checks would reduce the time spent by hotel guests going through park temperature checks, and may reduce overall wait times to enter the parks.

 Changes in the Mobile Order System

 Mobile Order has been a game-changer for us when it comes to planning our days in the parks.
 Instead of waiting in long lines for your food, you can schedule a time to pick it up so you aren’t wasting that precious time that could be spent riding Millennium Falcon: Smugglers Run.

-While the parks have been closed, though, there has been an increase in Mobile Order locations in Disney Springs that we expect to see mirrored in the parks.
+While the parks were closed, though, there was an increase in Mobile Order locations in Disney Springs.
 My Disney Experience has also updated payment information with more accepted contactless methods of payment, as well as implemented windows of time for Mobile Order pick-ups.
 Previously, these time windows were only seen in Disneyland.

-If Disney restricts the window of time to pick up your orders, it potentially spaces out crowds so you’d be able to create more distance between guests.
+The restriction of pick-up windows potentially spaces out crowds so you’d be able to create more distance between guests.